lumi-tip/lumi-tip-PurchaseFormulary/README.md

 # Purchase Formulary

-This is a simple Purchase Formulary made with bootstrap, better designs will come in the future.
+This is a simple Purchase Formulary made with bootstrap.

 ## What's the aim?

-Practice, practice, practice :D
+The objective of this project was clone a picture of a purchase formulary. [this is the picture](https://raw.githubusercontent.com/breatheco-de/exercise-html5-form/master/preview.png)

 ### Contributors